 To be honest, I don’t really recommend going on a day trip to Torres del Paine, in Chile, from El Calafate, Argentina.
 First of all, this is a place that deserves way more than just a few hours.
 Secondly, it’s a long day – you’ll depart at 4:30 am and spend a good hour (if not more) at the border.

-Having said so, if you are short of time this is a convenient way to see one of the most beautiful national parks in the world, and one of Patagonia highlights.
+Having said so, if you are short of time this is a convenient way to see one of the most beautiful national parks in the world.
 You’ll have a chance of seeing Lago Sarmiento, Lago Pehoé, Grey Glacier and Grey Lake, Salto Grande waterfall and more.

-- Torres del Paine full day tour from El Calafate
+You can book your day trip to Torres del Paine from El Calafate here.

-For more places to visit in Chile, check out my post “Ten Incredible Places To Visit In Chile.”
+For more places to visit in Chile, check out my post The Best Places To Visit In Chile.